Adult Psychology Track

 Core Didactics and Other Training Experiences

-- Monthly Professional Development Luncheons – Each month one of the Track Training Directors and the Chief Postdoctoral Fellow hosts a breakfast meeting attended by all interns that includes invited faculty speakers.
+Professional Development Seminar– Each month the Internship Training Director and Chief Fellow hosts a breakfast meeting attended by all interns that includes invited faculty speakers.
 The meetings are used to promote aspects of professional development such as increasing awareness of various roles that psychologists perform within academic medical centers and community settings and pathways to those roles, refining skills (i.e., job-search strategies, interviewing and negotiating) related to success in obtaining future professional positions, increasing knowledge of requirements for independent practice (licensure), and facilitating group cohesion among interns to promote collaboration/peer support and future networking.
 Several times a year, the interns join with the postdoctoral fellows for professional development topics appropriate for all.

 Each intern participates in a leadership project mentored by a faculty member.
 The leadership project is designed to: